 |The Girl of Figueres (circa 1926)|

 Dali was most certainly an eccentric.
 But above all else, he was the ultimate surrealist, a man who challenged his audience to question conventional wisdom and the status quo.

 While Dali’s influence in the world of art was and continues to be profound, his fantasies still leave us with unanswered questions.

 Look closely at the two sketches below.
 What do you see?

 Some interpreters of Dali's work have commented on the artist's relationship with Freud and his sometimes dream strategies to inspire his drawings.

-Dali still excites and inspires those of us who do not always require assurances with ready answers, who can maintain some form of sanity in an ever changing world of ambiguities.
+Dali still excites and inspires those of us who do not always require assurances with ready answers, and who can maintain some form of sanity in an ever-changing world of ambiguities.

 |Mae West exhibit in Teatro Museo|

 Below, is a short video clip of one of Salvador Dali's most amazing creations: The Royal Heart.
 This miraculous piece of three-dimensional art is a gold broach with 37 precious gems including rubies that pulse in and out.